postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/slack.md

     * Postman will request permission from Slack to view content and information about you.
 Select the level of security from the list.
     * The **Receive Postman Notification** integration will configure a Slack bot.
 Verify that the actions it asks permission for are acceptable in your Slack workplace.
     * For other integrations, select the Slack channel where the integration will post its messages.
-Note that you can't change this later; if you need to change channels, delete the integration and create a new one.
+Note that you can't change this channel after you set it up.
+If you need to change channels later, delete the integration and create a new one.

 1. Select **Allow**.